-Ceph is an open source project, and it has been built through the efforts of its dedicated, passionate community.
+Ceph is an open source project; built through the efforts of its dedicated, passionate community.
 If you find Ceph useful, the best way to say thanks is to contribute back.
 Here are a few things you can do to pitch in:

-Becoming an active member of the community’s discussions is the best way to get to know people, and you can reinforce your understanding of Ceph by answering questions and helping others learn.
-Join the mailing list and hang out in the IRC channel – that’s where it all happens!
+Becoming an active member of the community’s discussions is the best way to get to know people, and you can reinforce your understanding of Ceph by asking questions and helping others learn.
+Join the mailing list and hang out in the IRC channels – that’s where it all happens!

 Visit the Mailing Lists & IRC page for more info.